-2.17 Tennis / Sport Courts
+2.22 Tennis / Sport Courts

-Due to the extensive clearing required by tennis courts, they will be difficult to build on many of the Splinter Creek home sites due to the topology of the land.
-Obviously those home sites that contain two Building Envelopes on one property would be the most likely places for those who want a private tennis court.
-Those home sites will be designated on the Master Site Plan for Splinter Creek.
-The request to include a tennis court will be reviewed on a case-bycase basis by the Architectural Review Committee.
-Sport courts will only be allowed when measures to minimize their impacts are included in the site plan.
-No lighting will be allowed for tennis courts, sport courts or basketball goals.
+Due to the extensive clearing required by tennis or sports courts, they will be difficult to build on many of the Splinter Creek home sites due to the topology of the land.
+Those home sites designated with two Building Envelopes on one property would be the most likely places for those who want a private tennis or sport court.
+The request to include a sport court will be reviewed on a case-by-case basis by the ARC.
+Sport courts will only be allowed when measures to minimize their impact are included in the site plan.
+No lighting will be allowed for any sport court or basketball goals.

-2.18 Play Structures
+2.23 Outdoor Play Structures, Sculpture and Firepits

-Play structures, trampolines, swing sets, slides or other such recreational equipment may be allowed if such play equipment is proposed to be placed within screened areas and is constructed and finished with materials that are complimentary to the structure.
+Play structures, trampolines, swing sets, slides or other such recreational equipment may be allowed if such play equipment is proposed to be placed within screened areas of the building envelope and is constructed and finished with materials that are complementary to the structure.
 Timber and dark-colored, powder coated, steel structural components are encouraged.
 Dog homes, runs and permanently installed recreational equipment must be approved by the ARC.